 Warm It Up

-Here are some simple steps you can take to begin to present a warmer impression to those in need of care:
+Here are some simple steps you can take to begin to present a warmer impression in your home care advertising:

 - Tell your story.
 When it naturally fits into your conversation with the caller, briefly share your own personal experience: what compelled you to open your agency or choose home care as a career, how it felt when you needed help caring for your family member, what drives your passion to help seniors continue to live their best lives at home, and so on.